 Be up-to-date on vaccines

 Vaccinations protect children from a range of serious illnesses, and are covered as an essential health benefit (here’s more info on immunizations).
 They are often necessary for some children to be enrolled in certain schools.
 If you aren’t sure if your child is up-to-date in his or her vaccination schedule, check their personal health record on ibxpress.com, then make an appointment right away.
 And don’t forget about that flu shot!

 No back-to-school health checklist would be complete without an annual physical.
 These head-to-toe checkups may also be required for your child to attend school or to participate in extracurricular activities.
 The good news is that a well-child visit is yet another essential health benefit.
 Our Provider Finder will help you find local family doctors covered by your plan.

 Make the most of dental and vision coverage

 For kids, going to the dentist can be, well, like going to the dentist.
 But pain from cavities can distract your children from learning — or even keep them home from school.
 Annual vision exams are also important.
 Here’s why: Simple screenings can miss up to 60 percent of vision conditions, including some that may mean your child needs glasses.
 It’s best to correct these problems early, so your child can focus on schoolwork.
 Literally!
 Most medical plans through Independence Blue Cross include dental and vision care coverage for children until they turn 19.
 Check your plan for details.

 Don’t have insurance?
 Try CHIP

 The last portion of our back-to-school health checklist is geared towards low-income families, or families who aren’t enrolled in a health insurance plan but are looking to cover their kids.
-If you fall under this category, you can apply for CHIP, the Children’s Health Insurance Program.
+If you fall under this category, you can apply for a PA CHIP plan (Children’s Health Insurance Program).
 CHIP provides high-quality coverage for free or at a reduced cost, depending on a family’s income.

 To qualify, the child must be: